jacknot/justin.duch.me/_posts/2021-04-17-vim_clutch_improved.md

 [Vim Clutch by Aleksandr Levchuk](https://github.com/alevchuk/vim-clutch) is an attempt at using a foot pedal for text editing in Vim.
 It's a quick read, but in case it ever gets taken down for some reason (who *knows* what the reason could be, the Internet is a wild place these days haha), I'm going to summarise it here.

-Basically, she bought 2 cheap $10 programmable pedals and tried to make it so that when the pedal is pressed down, the pedal types `i` which puts Vim in "insert" mode and when it is released, it types `<esc>` putting it back to "normal" mode.(^1)
+Basically, they bought 2 cheap $10 programmable pedals and tried to make it so that when the pedal is pressed down, the pedal types `i` which puts Vim in "insert" mode and when it is released, it types `<esc>` putting it back to "normal" mode.(^1)

 (^1): I'm assuming you know how Vim works, so I'm not going to explain modes.

-One of the problems she had was that only the "pedal down" event could be programmed, so she then took both pedals apart and used **incredibly complicated electrical engineering that no mere mortal could possibly understand** to take the sensor out of one pedal and put it into the other, giving her one pedal that can be programmed on the press+release and some junk plastic.
+One of the problems was that only the "pedal down" event could be programmed, so they then took both pedals apart and used **incredibly complicated electrical engineering that no mere mortal could possibly understand** to take the sensor out of one pedal and put it into the other, giving her one pedal that can be programmed on the press+release and some junk plastic.

 This is all well and good.
 It seems like it could be pretty useful, like with how transcribers use them.